 Werner Vogels (Amazon CTO) has released some good serverless architecture examples, which is a nice starting place when thinking about how to architect your application for Lambda.

 When using Lambda, you only pay for the compute time (in milliseconds) used.
 When your function is not being used, you pay nothing.
 This means that most people will see huge cost savings when compared with using EC2.
 Typically, VMs are subject to almost 90% under-utilization.
 With Lambda, this approaches zero.

-Since Amazon is taking care of the heavy lifting of scaling your application, and making it highly available, developers can spend more time writing code.
+Since AWS is taking care of the heavy lifting of scaling your application, and making it highly available, developers can spend more time writing code.
 Many companies embracing event-driven computing are now able to move faster than their competitors, since they aren’t worrying about the servers anymore.

-This model won’t be restricted only to Amazon users, as Google Cloud Platform and Microsoft Azure are also integrating FaaS products.
+This model won’t be restricted only to A users, as Google Cloud Platform and Microsoft Azure are also integrating FaaS products.
 There are also several on-premise solutions including IronWorker, OpenWhisk, Gestalt, and LeverOS.
 Increasingly, applications will be built in an event-driven fashion.

 What are the disadvantages with Lambda?

 As Lambda is still in its infancy, documentation, tools, and frameworks need to be created or adapted to event-driven architectures.
 There are numerous new tools, guides, and frameworks emerging, but it’s still early days.